 At last they come to the final bend in the trail; the only reason they’re able to recognize it is the sudden lifting of the claustrophobic feeling inherent in traveling through a long tunnel.
 The walls and ceiling open to dark clouds and thick, white air.
 The eagles perch on a bare branch, a rare commodity during this trying storm.

 The channel opens very narrow – they have to huddle close together in order to share thoughts.

 ‘Do you know where we are?’

-‘As am I. I suppose we wait then,’ sends Lysander.
+‘As am I… I suppose we wait, then,’ sends Lysander.
 ‘This storm can’t last forever.’

 ‘And neither can we,’ with a very clear sense of worry in her thoughts.

-Lysander can sense his soulbride growing colder and colder by the moment, and he is too.
+Lysander can sense his soulbride growing colder and colder by the moment.
+He is too.
 They can’t last forever in this storm, they can’t last more than a shinecycle.
 They won’t last until shineset at this rate, and the storm may very well pick up in intensity.
 It may also weaken and thin out, but to experience a miracle is one thing; to rely on one’s occurrence is very much another, and so the pair eagles begin to look for a way out.

-Then, another muffled squall booms through the blizzard, this time coming from the southwest.
+Another muffled squall booms through the blizzard, this time coming from the southwest.
 This time louder, this time closer.

 ‘Did you hear that?’ he sends, but of course she did.
-She’d have to be lame to have missed that, even with the deafening white shroud in the air.
+She’d have to be lame to have missed that, even with the deafening white shroud aloft in the air.

 ‘But Lysandra, my love, if we falter…’